ACT Techniques To Improve Workplace Resilience

 Mindfulness, another cornerstone of ACT, involves staying fully present and aware of one’s thoughts, emotions, and sensations without judgment.
 In periods of workplace uncertainty, employees often become consumed by fear of future outcomes, undermining their ability to concentrate.

 By practicing mindfulness, individuals can centre their attention on what they can control.
-A team leader navigating organizational changes, for instance, might use mindfulness techniques to remain calm and focused on leading their team with clarity rather than worrying about unknown variables.
+A team leader navigating organisational changes, for instance, might use mindfulness techniques to remain calm and focused on leading their team with clarity rather than worrying about unknown variables.

 3. Values-Based Living: Aligning Actions with Core Beliefs